nobodyme/blog/content/draft/aws-llm-league/index.md

 What did I learn from it?

 At the end you build for humans, so it would have been wise to choose the training data to human preference than just judging by the LLM evaluation score.
 If I were to do it again, I'd probably have a vote with non-participants and choose the one they like best.
-I realised even format of the response play a big role.
-Some of my datasets have the answer beginning with `### ANSWER` or `### RESPONSE` and that reflected in the type of outputs it gave as well.
-To my future self or anyone taking this up again, look for these small things to have a edge in the final round.
-All of top 5 participants are probably going to have the facts right for a given question, so how do you differentiate your answer better?
+I realised even format of the response played a big role.
+Some of my datasets had answers beginning with `### ANSWER` or `### RESPONSE` and that reflected in the type of outputs it produced as well.
+To anyone taking this up again, look for these small things to have a edge in the final round, all top 5 participants are probably going to have the facts right for a given question, so how you differentiate your answer better from them is going to be the key.